tianyu-075/syno/README.md

 ---

 ❤️ Motivation
--I created Syno after seeing how challenging it was to manage daily medications for a loved one.
--This app aims to make a real difference by helping people stay organized and healthy.
--I hope it can help as many people as possible, making their daily routines a little easier.
+- I created Syno after seeing how challenging it was to manage daily medications for a loved one.This app aims to make a real difference by helping people stay organized and healthy.I hope it can help as many people as possible, making their daily routines a little easier.

 ---